dautermann/ArticulateAAPLStockTracker/README.md

 The window controller is pretty simple and standard, while PlotItem & PlotView are stolen directly from the CorePlot sample app.

+The full description of this project can be found [in this repo's wiki](https://github.com/dautermann/ArticulateAAPLStockTracker/wiki).